Belva Digital turns 7 years this Saturday (April 25th) 🎉🎉🎉

 As you hire people, bring folks with the right attitude.

 Belva Digital got into the KPMG Top 100 mid-size companies in Kenya in 2018, at year 5 of operation.
-This, I credited the team we have; we are a work in progress, but we put in our heart and soul in what we do.
+This, I credited the team we have; we are a work in progress, but we put our heart and soul into what we do.